 Eve lived in a two-story house.
 The interior of her home was simplistic.
 The main floor was an open space, with modern, and contemporary soft palette furniture.
 Family pictures and art pieces adorn the soft, white walls, with track lighting on the ceiling.

 Gia gazed at the materials on the kitchen table.
-“What did you tell your parents about,” her right hand reached out in front of her, palm faced the ceiling. “all of this?”
+“What did you tell your parents about,” her right hand reached out in front of her, palm facing the ceiling. “all of this?”

 Eve shrugged.
 “Art project.”